Wright brothers: Establishing legitimacy

 On September 20, 1904, Wilbur flew the first complete circle in history by a manned heavier-than-air powered machine, covering 4080 ft in about a minute and a half.
 Their two best flights were November 9 by Wilbur and December 1 by Orville, each exceeding five minutes and covering nearly three miles in almost four circles.

 By the end of the year the brothers had accumulated about 50 minutes in the air in 105 flights over the rather soggy 85 acre pasture, which, remarkably, is virtually unchanged today from its original condition and is now part of Dayton Aviation Heritage National Historical Park, adjacent to Wright-Patterson Air Force Base.

 The Wrights scrapped the battered and much-repaired aircraft, but saved the engine, and in 1905 built a new airplane, the Flyer III.
 However, at first this had the same marginal performance as the first two.
 Its maiden flight was on June 23 and the first few flights were no longer than 10 seconds.
 After Orville suffered a bone-jarring and potentially fatal crash on July 14, they rebuilt the Flyer with the forward elevator and rear rudder both enlarged and placed several feet farther away from the wings.
 They also installed a separate control for the rear rudder instead of linking it to the wing-warping "cradle" as before.

 Each of the three axes (pitch, roll, and yaw) now had its own independent control.
 These modifications greatly improved stability and control, enabling a series of six long flights ranging from 17 to 38 minutes and 11 to 24 mi around the 0.75 mi course over Huffman Prairie between September 26 and October 5.
 Wilbur made the last and longest flight, 24.5 mi in 38 minutes and 3 seconds, ending with a safe landing when the fuel ran out.
 The flight was seen by several invited friends, their father Milton, and neighboring farmers.

 Wright Flyer III piloted by Orville over Huffman Prairie, October 4, 1905.
-Flight #46, covering 20 3/4 miles in 33 minutes 17 seconds; the last photographed flight of the year.
+Flight #46, covering 20+3/4 mi in 33 minutes 17 seconds; the last photographed flight of the year.

 Reporters showed up the next day (only their second appearance at the field since May the previous year), but the brothers declined to fly.
 The long flights convinced the Wrights they had achieved their goal of creating a flying machine of "practical utility" which they could offer to sell.